Absolutely! All of our testimonials are unedited emails and texts we’ve received from real customers.

 There are no additional processing fees to our per pound hanging weight price.
+Many farms include the organ meats in the hanging weight and it makes a significant different in the cost.
 We don’t include the weight of the organ meats in the hanging weight for beef or pork.

 Whole Pork: ~160 to 220 lbs hanging weight will yield approximately 120 to 170 lbs of pork and will take up about 6 cu ft of freezer space.

 1/2 of Pork: ~80 to 120 lbs hanging weight will yield approximately 60 to 90 lbs of pork and will take up about 3 cu ft of freezer space.